-EXECUTIVE MANAGEMENT TEAM Name Position Background Experience Christopher Zuehlsdorff CEO Investment Management 21 years Donna Holmes Managing Director, Investor Relations Finance and Law 33 years Andy Ambriole Managing Director, Farmland Investments Farming 17 years
+EXECUTIVE MANAGEMENT TEAM Name Position Background Experience Christopher Zuehlsdorff CEO Investment Management 22 years Donna Holmes Managing Director, Investor Relations Finance, Law, and Investor Relations 64 years

 EXECUTIVE OFFICERS AND SIGNIFICANT EMPLOYEES AND SERVICE PROVIDERS

 We treat the production of healthy foods on living soils as an ongoing business, not as a fund or specialized trading operation.
 We are able to utilize the extensive corporate experience of our staff.
 We believe that our management's experience is appropriately applied to managing risk factors and strategic planning for a growing industry that has few models to follow.
 Our management team actively manages the business for geographic, tenant, production, and overall capital diversification.